swthemathwiz/php-perl/README.md

 The original source was released under PHP v3.0 license and my modifications are released under the same.

-What is the PHP/Perl Extension?
+What is the PHP Perl Extension?
 ===============================

 This extension allows embedding of Perl Interpreter into PHP7 to: